IBM/Predictive-Industrial-Visual-Analysis/README.md

 Click on each image to pull up a detailed page providing information on one single event (image).
 You will be able to see information on what the Watson Visual Recognition service saw in the image and the confidence levels.

 You can click the ``Upload New Image`` button to send images to the Cloudant database.
+There are sample images in the ``sample-images`` folder to try out.

 ## Extending the journey with Drone